bernathDaniel/uvm-soc-accelerator-verification/README.md

 # Comprehensive UVM Verification Ecosystem for SoC Accelerator Validation

-This repository contains the final project developed at the
+This repository contains the capstone project developed at the
 **Alexander Kofkin Faculty of Engineering, Bar-Ilan University**
 **Nano-Electronics Department – EnICS Labs**